Mohammad864/rest-countrires-vue/README.md

 ## Usage

 - Navigate to the homepage to view a list of countries.
+- Search for a specific country using the search bar.
+- Filter countries by region.
 - Click on any country to view detailed information about it.

 ## Contributing